 **, substantially above average with

 These 2 books are so good when you’re in university studying physics, but do not really know why we study physics.
 I skipped the classes but felt guilty, so I went to library to find some books related to physics.
 Then OMG, this man is really interesting and gave me motivations to study physics.
 In the end, I studied enough to pass physics, electromagnetic, ... but I remember nothing now but Ferynman’s books!

 First time I read it when I was 19.
 I just got my first salary from making scallion pancakes ($3 per hour), I bought a collins English dictionary ($40!!) along with this book because the stories of first chapter reasonates with me.
 I read it and a seed of programming planted into my heart.

 I was in a terrible job and this book made me realized and quit that job.

-I was in another terrible job (commuting) and this book made me quit and find a remote job.
+I was in another terrible job (in terms of long commute) and this book made me quit and find a remote job.